 From an IP perspective, digital assets can be encrypted and allowed access only for the individuals needing it.
 The awareness granted by smart factories can extend beyond the factory and across the entire manufacturing supply chain.

 If you would like to learn more about supply chains and how smart factories can enhance it, join us tomorrow when we invite co-founders Sachin Saswade and Gopal Ramanujam from IndusIntel and CTO/President, Vishal Singh from Link3D to discuss how you can enhance your supply chain using trusted data solutions.
-Take the first step in improving visibility into your additive manufacturing processes and register today!
+Take the first step in improving visibility into your additive manufacturing processes and watch our on-demand video today!